Director: Professor Ben Fallaw

 Luis Millones: Spanish – email@example.com (Sabbatical Leave 2015-16)

 Luis Millones Figueroa, Charles A. Dana Professor of Spanish, has been teaching language and literature at Colby since 1998.
 He has been Chair of the Spanish Department and Director of the Latin American Studies Program.
 Professor Millones Figueroa’s research interest include: Pre-Columbian and colonial studies with an emphasis in the Andes; Early Modern science and natural histories of the New World; and Jesuits writings from a transatlantic perspective.
 He is the Book Review Editor of CLAR, Colonial Latin American Review, and a member of the Editorial Board of the book series Parecos y Australes of Iberoamericana-Vervuert.
-Go to this link to view his Curriculum Vitae.
+Go to this link for his Curriculum Vitae.

 Jorge Olivares: Spanish – firstname.lastname@example.org